 In a short period, Vitesse succeeded in equipping the organization to deliver the ultimate experience for fans and partners.
 By using the right technologies and a personalized approach, season ticket sales increased markedly.

-In recent years, Badminton Nederland observed the number of people practising the indoor sport go down.
-With AirBadminton, they want to seize their opportunity to reach a younger target audience.
-This to make the sport more accessible and to develop new revenue models.
+Badminton Netherlands has seen the number of members playing this traditional indoor sport decline in recent years.
+With AirBadminton, they want to seize the opportunity to reach a younger target audience, make the sport more widely accessible in the market and develop new revenue models.